Used vs new laptop for primary school

 Yes, that is exactly what the $999 tier is designed for.
 It is the option to consider when the laptop needs to do real study and real work.

 Yes.
-Buyers can move from this cluster into setup help, school device support, repair-or-replace advice, SSD upgrades and general tech support.
+Buyers can move from this related pages into setup help, school device support, repair-or-replace advice, SSD upgrades and general tech support.

 Use these pages to compare options, understand value and move toward the right enquiry page faster.